European Traveler

 The mosaics in the Neonian Baptistery are mostly original but were a bit over-restored during the nineteenth century, with the restorer adding some artistic license unacceptable by modern restoration norms.

-The dome mosaics show Christ being baptized by St John the Baptist – the faces were restored during the nineteenth century and the vessel in John’s hand is new.
+The dome mosaics show Christ being baptized by St John the Baptist.
+The faces were restored during the nineteenth century and the vessel in John’s hand is new.
 Below this medallion mosaic is a band with the twelve apostles and eight panels showing scenes from the Holy Land.
+The dark blue background broke with the Byzantine tradition of golden mosaics.

 The Neonian Baptistery is in the garden to the north of the Ravenna Cathedral and the cylindrical campanile.